-Your bridal bouquet and the attendant’s bouquets should be your top priority.
-They are the most important element of your wedding.
-They have the greatest visual impact and also will be the most photographed.
+Your bridal bouquet and attendant’s bouquets should be your top priority.
+They are the essential elements of your wedding.
+They have the most prominent visual impact and will be the most photographed.

 It’s also the first impression of you and your event that your guests will have.
-You want that impression to be special.
-In my opinion, it’s not the place to try and cut corners.
+You want that impression to be memorable.
+I don’t think it’s the place to try and cut corners.

 Your choice of flowers and the style of your bouquets will set the tone for your special day.
-Remember, this is your special day, one you will always remember.
+Remember, this is your special day, one you will never forget.
 Don’t skimp here.

-I used to prioritize reception flowers ahead of ceremony flowers, but I have changed my thinking on this a bit over the last several years.
+I used to prioritize reception flowers ahead of ceremony flowers.
+Over the last several years, I have changed my thinking on this.

-For various reasons, many ceremonies and receptions are sharing a single venue today, making ceremony flowers much more cost-effective than ever before.
-But whether you are using one or more venues on your wedding day, there are some basic principles I advise brides to consider.
+Many ceremonies and receptions share a single venue today, making ceremony flowers much more cost-effective.
+But whether you are using one or more sites on your wedding day, there are some basic principles I advise brides to consider.

-Since most wedding ceremonies are held in churches or other larger spaces, you need to think about size, not quantity, for your ceremony flowers.
-It’s usually better to have a couple of larger, more impressive arrangements, rather than several smaller ones.
+Suppose you hold your wedding ceremony in a church or a larger space.
+In that case, you need to consider your ceremony flowers’ size, not the quantity.
+It’s usually better to have a couple of more impressive floral arrangements instead of several smaller ones.

-It’s also important to know how the ceremony will be photographed, in order to maximize the design and placement of floral arrangements.
+It’s also important to know how your photographer will photograph your ceremony to maximize the design and placement of floral arrangements.

-Remember that every floral arrangement used at the ceremony, including altar arrangements, pew decorations, candelabra flowers, and unity candle arrangements can also be re-purposed to use the reception.
+Remember that every floral arrangement used at the ceremony, including altar arrangements, pew decorations, candelabra flowers, and unity candle arrangements, can be re-purposed and used for the reception.

 But it’s better to design for the ceremony venue and find the right places to reuse those arrangements at your reception venue.

-The biggest expense of your wedding day is your reception.
-In my experience, it’s also the biggest variable expense in your wedding flower budget.
+The most significant expense of your wedding day is your reception.
+In my experience, it also can be a sizeable variable expense in your wedding flower budget.

 Reception flowers can range from very simple to very elaborate.
-You also have a lot of options to consider, including personal tastes and style, room size and configuration, floor plan, and seating arrangements.
+You have many options to consider, including personal tastes and style, room size and configuration, floor plan, and seating arrangements.

-You might be thinking “Do I really need flowers at the reception?”
+You might think, “Do I need flowers at the reception?”
 The simple answer is “No, probably not.”